5tefan/ncflag/README.md

 Occasionally, by some poor misfortune, you may encounter multidimensional flag variables.
 These are currently not supported by the Command Line Interface (CLI), however, the FlagWrap class can still be used in code, or through an interactive (IPython) session.
-The `FlagWrap.get_flags_set_at_index` can be passed a tuple to get the flags set in a multidimensional flag variable.
+The `FlagWrap.get_flags_set_at_index` can be passed a tuple of indicies to get the flags set in a multidimensional flag variable.
 Below is an example.

 ```python
 from ncflag import FlagWrap